 It’s an incredible story that has a very serious undertone, indeed.
 It is actually documenting the effects of the start of the financial downfall that we are now experiencing globally.

 The movie is not told from the perspective of an employee being let go and the inevitable family and financial problems that would accompany it, but from the point of view of the man that is hired by the boss to tell their employers they no longer have a job.

 This is a song that a man named Kevin Renick wrote after losing his job.
 He sent it to Jason Reitman after hearing about the film and the song is played on the credits.
 Shows how real this film is, I think… Continue reading

-Tagged 2009, anna kendrick, awesome, connie, film, film review, freak, george clooney, jason reitman, jk simmons, job loss, juno, kevin renick, movie, music, nz, review, song, up in the air
+Tagged 2009, anna kendrick, film, film review, george clooney, jason reitman, jk simmons, juno, kevin renick, movie, nz, review, up in the air